fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     This code implements a delegate to sort the customers by their total balance in descending order.
 The `GetSortedCustomers` method is called with a lambda expression that compares the total balances of two customers.
 The `Sum` method is used to calculate the total balance of each customer by summing the balances of all their accounts.

 1. Run the app and review the output.

+    The list of sorted customers should be displayed at the bottom of the console.

     Notice that the customers are sorted by total balance in descending order.
 The output should be similar to the following: